 Real-world data: Longitudinal patient-level claims data analysis

-Key drugs: Botox, topiramate IR, Trokeni XR, Qudexy XR, topiramate XR, propranolol, amitriptyline, verapamil, others
+Key drugs covered: Aimovig, Ajovy, Emgality, Botox, topiramate IR, Trokendi XR, Qudexy XR, topiramate XR, propranolol, amitriptyline, verapamil, others

 Key analysis provided: